Gaoyou: Economy

 Gaoyou was dependent on its agriculture and aquaculture sections financially.
 Primary agricultural products include rapeseed, rice, wheat, poultry and eggs.
 A variety of aquatic products contain fish, crab and shrimp.
 The environment in this county has been well protected by the government.
 The local government has closed many factories in order to protect the lakes.

+Food

+Gaoyou is famous for its salted duck eggs.